 The Food Task Force was established in March 2020 to address food insecurity associated with the COVID-19 event.
 Existing food banks and community organizations engaged in food security activities were engaged because they have the expertise, equipment, and systems in place to be able to effectively and efficiently expand capacity with additional resources and support from the County, State/Federal, and philanthropic sources.
 All food distribution agencies have seen significant increases in numbers.
-As an example of the increase of food provider demand, Redwood Empire Food Bank, the largest food provider in the county, has seen a 227% increase in food distributed from Shelter In Place on March 17, 2020 through May 9, 2020.

-As of June 2020, the County has provided direct funding to Redwood Empire Food Bank, Salvation Army, Ceres, Sonoma Family Meal, Petaluma People Services Center, Council on Aging, Coastal Seniors, Food For
+As an example of the increased demand due to COVID food insecurity, Redwood Empire Food Bank, the largest food provider in the county, reported a weekly average increase for the month of June of 112% over the week Shelter In Place began on March 17, 2020 for pounds of food distributed.

-Thought, and Catholic Charities.
+As of July 2020, the County has provided direct funding to Redwood Empire Food Bank, Salvation Army, Ceres, Sonoma Family Meal, Petaluma People Services Center, Council on Aging, Coastal Seniors, Food For Thought, and Catholic Charities.
 These providers are a combination of countywide, "umbrella" agencies or they provide a unique geographically or demographically focused area of coverage, including boxed groceries, prepared meals, and medically tailored meals.
 This has resulted in a countywide, all-ages, all-demographics food program throughout the County.
 Total funding from County to date has been a FEMA-PA eligible \$1 million.
 FEMA will cover 75% of the eligible expenses, it is not yet known if the State will cover any of the eligible expenses, and the County will cover the remaining of the eligible expenses.
 Any ineligible expenses are the responsibility of the County.